Richi91/SpeechRecognition/README.md

 #Notes:
 - Decoding: simple argmax, no expensive beamsearch
 - Mapping from original 61 to reduced 39 Phonemes can be done before training or during decoding.

-	Mapping during decoding is apparently done wrong atm.
-I fold the 61 output distributions after softmax to 39, by adding up.
-This however produces accuracies
+TODO: Mapping during decoding is done incorrectly atm.
+I fold the 61 output distribution after softmax to 39, by summing the corresponding probabilities.

 ----------